 - West’s Criminal Law News.

 The ACLR’s law library liaison, Anne Guha (firstname.lastname@example.org) can assist with developing a topic, research plan, and running a preemption check.
-He is an outstanding resource, and all journal members are strongly encouraged to take advantage of the opportunity to work with him.
+She is an outstanding resource, and all journal members are strongly encouraged to take advantage of the opportunity to work with her.

 Online Content Submissions